GoldV2/Checkers_v0.9/README.md

 * Allows for custom player names
 * Displays how many checkers of each color were captured
 * Displays whose turn it is
+* All custom assets made by Deejuanae Lewis

 # How to Execute -- >